3underscoreN/thevale/README.md

 ## Deployment
 You need to have a PostgreSQL database running.
 This project uses Neon for the database.
 You can sign up for an account at [Neon](https://neon.tech/).

+You also need a Clerk account for authentication when you use the admin panel.
+You can sign up for an account at [Clerk](https://clerk.dev/).

 1. Clone the repository
 ```bash
 git clone https://github.com/3underscoreN/theVale; cd theVale